 AMAIA have several units to choose from.
 They have Bungalow Pod, Carriage Pod, Multi Pod, Single Pod, Single Home, Twin Homes, and Twin Pod.

 Our unit is Twin Home (corner lot), with a total house area of 47 square meters and 129 square meter lot area.

-Rainy Saturday Turn Over Day
+July 21, 2018 – Turn Over Day

-When we reached AMAIA Scapes Bulacan, the security guard asked what is our unit address and who is the owner to verify in his record book.
-He let us in and told us to go directly to the office.
+When we arrived we welcomed by the security guard and asked us immediately our unit address and the name of the owner to verify the appointment on in his record book.
+He let us in quickly and told us to go directly to the office.

 My mother-in-law first spotted a hole in the roof until we saw two more holes.

 There are leaks at some part of the walls due to heavy rains.

 We pay close attention to the holes and the wet walls because that’s a major repair, even in the toilet roof there’s leakage.
 We were attended by an Engineer from MDC, and he took photos of spotted area as well.